-Child Support...
-The court may order one parent to pay child support to assist the other parent in meeting the child(ren)'s material needs.
-Both parents are required to provide financial support, but one parent may be ordered to pay a portion of his or her support for the child(ren) to the other parent.
+Child Support.
+Both parents are required to provide financial support for their minor or dependent children.; however, the court may order one parent to pay child support to the other parent.
 Florida has adopted guidelines for determining the amount of child support to be paid.
-These guidelines are based on the combined income of both parents and take into account the financial contributions of both parents.
+These guidelines are based on the combined income of both parents and take into account the financial contributions of both parents and the number of overnights the child(ren) spend with each parent.
 You must file a Family Law Financial Affidavit, Florida Family Law Rules of Procedure Form 12.902(b) or (c), and the other parent will be required to do the same.
 From your financial affidavits, you should be able to calculate the amount of child support that should be paid using the Child Support Guidelines Worksheet, Florida Family Law Rules of Procedure Form 12.902(e).
 Because the child support guidelines take several factors into consideration, change over time, and vary from state to state, your child support obligation may be more or less than that of other people in seemingly similar situations.

-Temporary Relief...
-If you need temporary relief regarding child support, you may file a Motion for Temporary Support and Time-Sharing with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.947(a).
-For more information, see the instructions for that form.
+Temporary Relief.
+If you need temporary relief regarding parental responsibility and time-sharing with child(ren), child support or alimony, you may file a Motion for Temporary Support with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.947(a) or, if you need temporary relief regarding alimony and there are no dependent or minor child(ren), you may file a Motion for Temporary Support with No Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.947(c).
+For more information, see the instructions for these forms.

-Settlement Agreement...
-If you and the respondent are able to reach an agreement on any or all of the issues, you should file a Settlement Agreement.
-Although there is no form for this in these Florida Family Law Forms, you may construct a settlement agreement using the pertinent sections contained in

-Marital Settlement Agreement for Dissolution of Marriage with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(1).
+Settlement Agreement.
+If you and the other party are able to reach an agreement on any or all of the issues, you should file a Settlement Agreement.
+Although there is no form for this in these Florida Family Law Forms, you may construct a settlement agreement using the pertinent sections contained in Marital Settlement Agreement for Dissolution of Marriage with Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(1), or Marital Settlement Agreement for Dissolution of Marriage with No Dependent or Minor Child(ren), Florida Supreme Court Approved Family Law Form 12.902(f)(2).
 Both parties must sign this agreement before a notary public or deputy clerk.
 Any issues on which you are unable to agree will be considered contested and settled by the judge at the final hearing.

-Final Judgment Form...
-These family law forms contain a Supplemental Final Judgment Modifying Child Support, Florida Supreme Court Approved Family Law Form 12.993(b), which the judge may use.
-You should check with the clerk, family law intake staff, or judicial assistant to see if you need to bring it with you to the hearing.
+Final Judgment Forms.
+These family law forms contain a Supplemental Final Judgment Modifying Parental Responsibility, Visitation, or Parenting Plan/Time-Sharing Schedule or Other Relief, Florida Supreme Court Approved Family Law Form 12.993(a), a Supplemental Final Judgment Modifying Child Support, Florida Supreme Court Approved Family Law Form 12.993(b), and a Supplemental Final Judgment Modifying Alimony, Florida Supreme Court Approved Family Law Form 12.993(c), which the judge may use, as appropriate.
+You should contact the clerk, family law intake staff, or judicial assistant to see if you need to bring a final judgment with you to the hearing.
 If so, you should type or print the heading, including the circuit, county, case number, division, and the parties' names, and leave the rest blank for the judge to complete at your hearing or trial.